Your sample will be analysed by a UKAS accredited laboratory.

 What does it mean if I get a positive result?

-A positive result means you have a COVID-19 infection.
+A positive result means you have coronavirus (COVID-19) at the time of testing.
 If you test positive, it’s important that you and your household self-isolate.
 You should also notify people you have recently been in contact with.
 This test won’t tell you if you have antibodies against SARS-CoV-2 (see our coronavirus antibodies test) or if you are immune from future infection.

 Will results be shared with Public Health England?